One Major Side Effect of Putting a Lime in Your Beer

 You may not have seen the graphic images on social media yet, but just one look at #limeburn will have you thinking twice before lugging a cooler of Coronas to the sand.
 Not only is this dangerous skin condition itchy and painful, but it's more common than you think.
-You’re probably better off sipping one of our 50 Best Detox Waters for Fat Burning and Weight Loss.
-Below, we break down exactly what's going on when your beach brew goes sour and how to safely drink your well-earned summer treat.
+Read on for a breakdown of exactly what's going on when your beach brew goes sour and how to safely drink your well-earned summer treat.
 And for more, check out the 112 Most Popular Sodas Ranked By How Toxic They Are.

 What Exactly Is Lime Burn?